 - Wrapping Paper

-- Cut the top 4 flaps off of the box.
+- Cut the top four flaps off of the box.

 - Wrap the outside of the box with the wrapping paper (just like wrapping a present) and secure it with tape.

-- I measured the paper so it would round over the top edge and cover about 3 inches inside the box.
+- I measured the paper so it would round over the top edge and cover about three inches inside the box.

 Super easy, super quick, and super inexpensive!

 Polka Dots and Chevron

 The possibilities are endless with colors, patterns, and prints!
-Just pick a wrapping paper that compliments your décor, and in minutes, you have a simple storage solution.
+Just pick a wrapping paper that complements your décor, and in minutes, you have a simple storage solution.